-- A dataset includes data objects (units of observation) that are (almost) duplicates of one another. - Data cleaning involves - a. detecting and, then, - b. removing duplicates ("dupes") from the dataset. - Tackling duplicate data (removal, annotation) is also referred to as deduplication.
+- A dataset includes data objects (units of observation) that are (almost) duplicates of one another. - Data cleaning involves - 1. detecting and, then, - 2. removing duplicates ("dupes") from the dataset. - Tackling duplicate data (removal, annotation) is also referred to as deduplication.